flytreeleft/nexus3-keycloak-plugin/README.md

 You can execute command `bash docker/build.sh` to build your Nexus3 Docker image with this plugin.
 The image is based on [cavemandaveman/nexus](https://github.com/cavemandaveman/nexus) which is running Nexus v3.6.0-02.
-You can change the version of the base image or this plugin in `docker/Dockerfile`.
+You can change the version of the base image or the version of this plugin in `docker/Dockerfile`.

-After the image is built, you should prepare your `keycloak.json` and put it to `docker/` first, then execute command `bash docker/run.sh` to start the Nexus3 container.
-If you want to change the default port/volume mappings, just edit `docker/run.sh` before starting container.
+After the image has been built, you should [prepare](#5-create-keycloakjson) your `keycloak.json` and put it into the directory `docker/`, then execute command `bash docker/run.sh` to create and run a Nexus3 container.
+If you want to change the default port/volume mappings, just edit `docker/run.sh` before running the container.

 ## Contributing

 [![GitHub contributors](https://img.shields.io/github/contributors/flytreeleft/nexus3-keycloak-plugin.svg)](https://github.com/flytreeleft/nexus3-keycloak-plugin/graphs/contributors)

 Thanks to all contributors who helped to get this up and running.

 ## Thanks

 * [nexus3-crowd-plugin](https://github.com/pingunaut/nexus3-crowd-plugin.git) by [@pingunaut](https://github.com/pingunaut)
 * [keycloak-authz-client](https://github.com/keycloak/keycloak/tree/master/authz/client)